sajmoni/alchemy/template/folder/README.md

 #### Immutability

 Try not to use immutability too much.
 Immutability has its benefits in many situations, but it can add a significant performance penalty if used in the wrong places.

+### Object pool

+Creating and destroying pixi objects can be bad for performance.
+It is especially bad since it will trigger Garbage Collection that might make your game lag occasionally.

+TODO: How to use the object pool

 ---